 Bit Туре Reset Description 31:00 RW1S 0h Interrupt Vector Mask Set (IVMS): This field is bit significant.
-If a '1' is written to a bit, then the corresponding interrupt vector is masked.
+If a '1' is written to a bit, then the corresponding interrupt vector is masked from generating an interrupt or reporting a pending interrupt in the MSI Capability Structure.
 Writing a '0' to a bit has no effect.
 When read, this field returns the current interrupt mask value within the controller (not the value of this register).
 If a bit has a value of a '1', then the corresponding interrupt vector is masked.
 If a bit has a value of '0', then the corresponding interrupt vector is not masked.